Friend of the Devil

-"Friend of the Devil" is a song recorded by the Grateful Dead.
+"Friend of the Devil" is a song by the Grateful Dead and recorded as the second track of the Dead's 1970 album American Beauty.
 The music was written by Jerry Garcia and John Dawson and the lyrics are by Robert Hunter.
-It is the second track of the Dead's 1970 album American Beauty.
-Like most of American Beauty, the song is largely acoustic and opens with Garcia playing a descending G major scale (G F# E D C B A G) in the bass register.
+Like most of American Beauty, the song is largely acoustic.
+It opens with Garcia playing a descending G major scale (G F# E D C B A G) in the bass register.

+Lyrics and narrative

+The song follows an unnamed person on the run from his wives, a sheriff, twenty hounds, and the Devil.
+His journey begins in Reno, Nevada, there are mentions of wives in the California towns of Chino and Cherokee, and spending a night in a cave in Utah, as the person attempts to return home to rest.
+In the end, their fate remains unresolved.

+Performances and variations

-The song was introduced in concert on March 20, 1970, at the Capitol Theatre in Port Chester, NY.
+The song was introduced in concert on March 20, 1970, at the Capitol Theatre in Port Chester, New York.

 Following the group's October 1974–June 1976 touring hiatus, the song was performed in a significantly slower arrangement with extended guitar and keyboard solos.
-Loggins and Messina, whose version of the song was slowed down, might have inspired the Dead to do the same.
 In more recent history, Phil Lesh and Friends have performed a more uptempo version similar to the original.

+Other versions and lyrics

 Hunter plays a slightly different version on his album (released only in LP format) Jack O'Roses.
 He adds a final verse: